JCMais/curl-for-windows/README.md

 ## Upgrading OpenSSL

-OpenSSL is based on Node.js version: https://github.com/nodejs/node/blob/v10.15.0/deps/openssl
+OpenSSL is based on Node.js version: https://github.com/nodejs/node/tree/v17.x/deps/openssl

 At the time of writing this, the upgrade process was as easy as:
 1. copy the folder over.
-2. on `openssl/openssl.gyp`:
-   1. Add `'experimental_quic%': '0',` to the list of variables.
-3. done.
+2. done.

 ## Upgrading c-ares

-c-ares is based on Node.js version: https://github.com/nodejs/node/blob/v15.0.0/deps/cares
+c-ares is based on Node.js version: https://github.com/nodejs/node/tree/v17.x/deps/cares

 At the time of writing this, the upgrade process was as easy as:
 1. copy the folder over.